rohanpmoore/portfolio/README.md

 ## Support and Contact Details

-_If you discover a bug or want to make a suggestion or comment, send me an email at rohanpmoore@gmail.com_
+_If you discover a bug or want to make a suggestion or comment, send me an email at rohanpmoore@gmail.com or file an issue on Github._

 ## Technologies Used